Boeing New Midsize Airplane: Engines

 CFM International has also considered geared turbofan architecture for the prospective aircraft.
 GE has expressed that it does not believe the market is large enough for all three suppliers and will not enter a three-way race which would not justify the investment needed–as was the case for the A330's engines–leaving Boeing's NMA with two suppliers at most.

 Boeing has not yet decided whether it will use a single engine type: CFM considers an all-new direct-drive engine, and Rolls-Royce proposes its Advance direct-drive engine before 2025 and its UltraFan geared design after, scalable from 25,000 to 110,000 lbf.
 As a new engine development costs US$2.5 to $3 billion, GE has to evaluate its market opportunities, preferring a single-source for a low-volume airplane while Airbus would potentially need such an engine.
 GE Aviation's offer would be through CFM, with the LEAP as the baseline for a bigger engine, half a generation further, with advanced but mature enough technology.

 Boeing issued a request for proposals (RFP) with a June 27, 2018 deadline for a 45,000 lbf engine with a thrust specific fuel consumption (TSFC) 25% lower than the 757's engines.
 At least two engine-makers want exclusivity for the $2 billion program cost.
 Even if its thrust crept to 52,000 lbf, GE and Safran will bid through their CFM joint venture with a 3D-woven-resin transfer molding fan like the Leap instead of a GEnx/GE9X-type carbon-fiber composite.

+In 2025, the United States Air Force announced that it looks for new generation turbofans in the 35,000-52,000 lbf, which may encourage developments of new engines in this neglected sector and eventually assist Boeing's NMA ambitions.